 The day that a currency is traded is known as the trade date, or entry date.
 This is the date when your order for a trade was entered and accepted by your broker.
 Then the trade is settled sometime later, when the transaction is actually completed.
 The date of settlement is known as the value date (aka settlement date, delivery date).

 Because settlement takes time, especially between continents with different time zones, most currency trades settle in 2 good business days, which is often depicted as T+2.
 The exception is North American currency pairs, such as those pairs consisting of the United States dollar (USD), the Canadian dollar (CAD), or the Mexican peso (MXN), which settle in 1 good business day (T+1).
 So, for instance, USD/CAD would settle in 1 good business day, while USD/EUR would settle in 2 good business days.

-For a forward contract, the value date is the contract maturity date plus 1 day for North American currency pairs or 2 days for other pairs.
+For an FX forward contract, the value date is the contract maturity date plus 1 day for North American currency pairs or 2 days for other pairs.

 A good business day is a day that is not a holiday or weekend in either currency country.
 Because different countries have different holidays, this can sometimes lead to a value date that is 6 or 7 days from the trade date, particularly at the beginning and end of the year.